d-w-moore/irods-dev-orientation/building_progit.md

 - Import the bundler software into the local Ruby installation:
 ` gem install bundler`
 ` hash -r`
 *Note the last command assumes bash; for **csh** dialects use 'rehash' to force your shell to find the 'bundle' binary*

-## Now, download the repository for "Pro Git 2" from GitHub:
+- `cd ..` to exit the `ruby` build directory
+---

+## Now we are equipped to compile all format of the the book from  the repository:
+- First, locally clone the repo:
 ```
 git clone http://github.com/progit/progit2
 ```

-Descend into the local repo and check out the `master` branch:
+- Then descend into the local repo and check out the `master` branch:
 `cd progit2`
 `git checkout`

+- Issue these commands to build.
+PDF should be among the formats built `bundle install`
+`bundle exec rake book:build`

+- To view the book in PDF, use the `evince` binary under {14,16} flavors of Ubuntu:
+`evince ./progit.pdf`